 ACAF Program Info

-Program update: Effective for courses beginning after September 1, 2016, the structure of the ACAF Program will change.
+Program update: The structure of the ACAF Program has changed.
 There are now two components of the program, the technical courses and the applied courses.
 ACAF enrollees can now complete CPA Ontario preparatory courses to fulfill the entrance requirements (entry courses) and technical courses for ACAF, or they may also choose to take these courses through post-secondary institutions.
 Some courses have been resequenced, such as Introductory Finance and Introductory Personal Taxation.
 They were formerly entrance requirements, but are now part of the ACAF program as the technical courses Corporate Finance and Taxation.

 - The Advanced Certificate in Accounting and Finance (ACAF) program is made up of six technical applications courses and five applied courses including two electives.